Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

         ![email-log](../../assets/images/05-aca-dapr-pubsubapi/az_containerapp_logs.png)

 ??? tip "What to do if you do not see messages?"
     Sometimes, the revision creation right after creating the managed identity results in the identity not yet being picked up properly.
-This becomes evident when we look at the Backend Service's Container App's `Log stream` blade in the Azure Portal.
+This becomes evident when we look at the Backend Service's Container App's `Log stream` blade in the [Azure portal](https://portal.azure.com){target=_blank}.
 Specifically, the `daprd` sidecar container will show HTTP 401 errors.

     Should this be the case, you can navigate to the `Revisions` blade, click on the active revision, then press `Restart`.
 Going back to the `daprd` sidecar in the `Log Stream` should now reveal processing of messages.